KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 Caption: An example file in my [TIL- 100 Days of Code Version](https://github.com/KatherineMichel/til-100-days-of-code-version) repo

-I'm undecided about the use of frontmatter and the `find()` function to parse it.
+I'm undecided about the use of front matter and the `find()` function to parse it.
 I feel it might be unnecessarily manual, but I also have confidence in it.
 One major advantage of KhanhIceTea's approach of using a TIL dictionary is that I found it to be very straightforward to work with and was able to quickly add a `status` variable and implement auto-status tweet.

 For more information about the changes I made to KhanhIceTea's implementation, check out the "Changes I Made" section of the [program_information.py](https://github.com/KatherineMichel/til-100-days-of-code-version/blob/master/program_information.py) file.